 Managers and panels must keep written records of meetings and discussions relating to the disciplinary process.
 These must be written during or as soon after the event as possible to ensure the accuracy of the record.
 Written records must, where possible, be signed and dated by all parties or the accuracy of minutes by all parties confirmed electronically.
 Copies of all final meeting records must be given to employees and their representatives.
-Written confirmation of the outcome of any meetings will be sent to the employee and their representative for their information and a copy kept on the employee's personnel file in accordance with the Data Protection Act 2018 and the UK GDPR.
+Written representative for their information and a copy kept on the employee's personnel file in accordance with the Data Protection Act 2018 and the UK GDPR.
 Records should include:

-- the nature of the alleged misconduct;

-- what was decided and actions taken:
+- the nature of the alleged misconduct; - what was decided and actions taken;

 - the reason for the actions;

 - whether an appeal was lodged;

 - the outcome of the appeal; and

-any subsequent developments
+- any subsequent developments